 Undergraduate students who change from freshman to sophomore, or sophomore to junior status may be eligible to request a federal student loan increase after the semester in which their class status changes.
 (Note: Students are still limited to their cost of attendance, so other aid such as the Parent PLUS Loan may be reduced to accommodate the increase in student loans.)

 Receiving Other Aid

-Students should report any form of aid not included in their official Financial Aid Package to The Office of Student Financial Services.
+Students should report any form of aid not included in their official Financial Aid Package to Student Financial Services.
 If our office receives notice at any time that a student is receiving scholarships, tuition assistance, or any other form of aid, we are required to re-evaluate the original financial aid offered.
 We make every attempt to reduce loans first, but in some cases, we must replace other need-based aid such as grants or work-study.

 Corrections to the FAFSA